nicholasbishop/aws-build/README.md

 `aws-build lambda` in the directory of the project you want to build.

-On successful completion, the output (either a standalone executable for Amazon Linux 2, or a zip file containing a "bootstrap" executable for AWS Lambda) to a subdirectory of the `target` directory.
+On successful completion, the output file (either a standalone executable for Amazon Linux 2 or a zip file containing a "bootstrap" executable for AWS Lambda) is written to a subdirectory of the `target` directory.
 There is also a `target/latest-al2` or `target/latest-lambda` symlink that points to the output file.

 ```
 aws-build <mode> [<project>] [--container-cmd <container-cmd>] [--rust-version <rust-version>] [--strip] [--bin <bin>]